 “It was quite surprising to detect several objects that have very distinct movement and characteristics that place them in the G-object class, or dusty stellar objects.”

-Astronomers first discovered G-objects at the Milky Way’s monster black hole more than a decade ago; G1 was first seen in 2004, and G2 was discovered in 2012.
+Astronomers first discovered G-objects at the Milky Way’s supermassive black hole more than a decade ago; G1 was first seen in 2004, and G2 was discovered in 2012.
 Both were thought to be gas clouds until they made their closest approach to the supermassive black hole.
-G1 and G2 somehow managed to survive the black hole’s gravitational pull, which can shred gas clouds apart.
+G1 and G2 somehow managed to survive the supermassive black hole’s gravitational pull, which can shred gas clouds apart.

 UCLA Astronomy Professor Mark Morris, a co-principal investigator and fellow member of UCLA’s Galactic Center Orbits Initiative (GCOI), said: